Common questions (and answers) about sickness and Statutory Sick Pay (SSP)

 - if the employee is working outside of the UK and the employer is not liable to pay Class 1 National Insurance contributions.

 - if the employee is new and has yet to begin working

 An employer who has their own sick pay scheme does not have to pay SSP if the benefits paid by the scheme match or exceed those of the statutory scheme.
 In this case, SSP is deemed to be included in those payments.
 Please continue reading to find out why you may want to consider exceeding the SSP scheme.

-SSP is currently £92.05 per week.
-However, an employer can decide to pay more if desired.
+Visit here for current SSP rate.
+An employer can decide to pay more than the standard SSP rate if desired.

 The reason to pay a greater amount is usually that a higher level aims to keep workforce morale high, important because employee turnover can be expensive.
 You will have to adequately analyse your business and determine whether paying greater amount suits the business’ objectives.

 First off, it should be noted that employers are under no legal obligation to pay more than the SSP amount.
 Many employers have their own sick pay schemes that either replace or top up SSP.
 Employers who may want to retain a valued employee and decrease turnover rates may provide more generous payments, which do come at a greater expense.